learn-co-curriculum/dsc-regression-cart-trees-lab/README.md

 ## Objectives
 You will be able to:
-- Conduct a regression experiment using CART trees.
+- Conduct a regression experiment using CART trees
 - Evaluate the model fit and study the impact of hyper parameters on the final tree
-- Understand training, prediction, evaluation and visualizations required to run regression experiments using trees.
+- Understand training, prediction, evaluation and visualizations required to run regression experiments using trees

-## Import Necessary libraries
+## Import necessary libraries

 ```python